justinmahar/react-ig-embed/README.md

 This component relies on the Instagram embed script, which is loaded once to `window` by the `IGEmbed` component using [React Helmet](https://github.com/nfl/react-helmet).

-The `IGEmbed` component uses embed HTML provided by Instagram.
-This creates a `blockquote` element with the class name `instagram-media`.
+The `IGEmbed` component uses the embed HTML provided by Instagram when selecting "Embed" on any public posts.
+This HTML uses a `blockquote` element with the class name `instagram-media`.

 Once the component renders, an effect is called to process the embed.